fatred/problemofnetworkdotcom/content/posts/making-more-use-of-vault/index.md

 Be mindful that there is a high RoI for security by centrally storing your secrets in a place where the access is not only authenticated, but logged and audited.
 That comes with a cost to operations because all those extra network calls and crypto, and potentially, the vault being locked and unusable, means your data is slow, or posibilty entirely unreachable at runtime.

-TLDR: Vault isn't for general purpose use.
+TLDR: Vault isn't for general purpose k/v storage.
 Protect what needs protecting, not everything and the kitchen sink.

 So now we know what our building blocks are, lets dig into some examples.